Anita Blay: 2012–present: Solo and songwriting work

 Blay recorded "Doing It Wrong", the theme tune for the BBC Three television series Some Girls, which premiered in 2012.
 The same year she featured on Niyi's "Ur No Good" and the single "Never Let Go" by Rowdy Superstar, with whom she formed a side project called X&Y. She co-wrote girl group Neon Jungle's 2013 debut single, "Trouble", which reached the top 20 on the UK Singles Chart.

 Blay has also been working on a second solo album, according to her publisher Downtown Music Publishing.
 In 2015, Blay (credited as CocknBullKid) was featured on the Boxed In track "Lo Life".

-In April 2016, Blay's songwriting collaboration with Little Mix on their song "Hair", released from their 2015 album Get Weird, was released as an official single, featuring vocals from Sean Paul, and is classed as the biggest and most successful songwriting collaboration that Blay has took part in so far in her music career.
+In April 2016, Blay's songwriting collaboration with Little Mix on their song "Hair", released from their 2015 album Get Weird, was released as an official single, featuring vocals from Sean Paul, and is classed as the biggest and most successful songwriting collaboration that Blay has taken part in so far in her music career.

 May 2018 saw Blay co-write a OneRepublic track titled "Start Again".
 It was featured on the second season of the hit Netflix show 13 Reasons Why.

 In September 2020, Blay collaborated with Kae Tempest and High Contrast on a standalone single "Time Is Hardcore".
 The track was premiered on August 12 on BBC Radio 1 by Clara Amfo, and was subsequently selected as Adele Roberts' "Tune of the Week".

 In January 2021, Blay updated her social media profiles from CocknBullKid to Anita Blay, whilst posting a simple message "BRB".
 This has prompted speculation amongst fans (most notably Perez Hilton) that she may be releasing music under her own artist name some time in 2021.